Frequently Asked Questions

 The two academic terms are fall (mid-August to mid-December) and spring (mid-January to mid-May).
 LL.M. students begin their studies in the fall term, with a mandatory week-long orientation in mid-August and complete their LL.M. degree and graduate in May.

-The LSAT is not required to apply to the LL.M.
+Neither the LSAT nor GRE is required to apply to the LL.M.
 Program.

 LL.M. applications must be submitted through the Law School Admission Council (LSAC).
-The application opens on September 1 and is due by March 1 for priority consideration.
+The application opens on September 1 and is due by March 1 for the following August.

-Our deadline for priority consideration is March 1st.
-Late applications will be accepted, subject to space availability.
-The application closes April 15.
+Our deadline is March 1.
+Late applications may be accepted, subject to space availability.
+Incomplete applications will be withdrawn after April 15.

 If the official law school transcript with final grades and proof of degree are in a language other than English, then literal (word-for-word) English translations are required.
 However, certified English translations are not required.
 Applicants must submit all higher education transcripts, including transcripts for study abroad programs, and proof(s) of degree.

-Yes, interviews are required.
-Applicants will be notified of the process.
+Yes, interviews are required in later stages of the application process.
+Applicants will be notified of the process if they proceed to that stage.

 Applicants with a foreign law degree must demonstrate English proficiency by taking the TOEFL iBT or IELTS Academic.
 The LL.M.
 Program requires a minimum total score of 101 on TOEFL iBT (with at least a 24 in each section) and a minimum total score of 7.5 on the IELTS Academic (with at least a 7 in each section).
-If your test score falls below the minimum requirement, you should address your English language proficiency in your personal statement and/or have your recommenders address your English language skills in their letters.
-Candidates who receive a score below the minimum requirement on the TOEFL iBT or the IELTS Academic can still apply to the program.
+If the applicant’s score falls below the minimum requirement, they should address their English language proficiency in their personal statement and/or have their recommenders address their English language skills in their letters.
+Applicants who receive a score below the minimum requirement on the TOEFL iBT or the IELTS Academic can still apply to the program.
 However, if admitted, the student may receive an offer of conditional admission.

 All other applicants must submit an official TOEFL iBT or IELTS Academic score.
 Foreign LL.M. applicants are eligible to request a TOEFL iBT or IELTS Academic waiver if one of the following scenarios apply.
 Waivers are subject to the sole discretion of the Texas Law Admissions Committee, whose decision is final.
 Applicants who meet waiver criteria are not eligible for language accommodations, for example, extra time on examinations.

-• You have earned your first law degree from a foreign university in which the sole language of instruction is English in a country that does not appear on the list of qualifying countries.
-In this scenario, you must upload a letter from your foreign law school verifying that English was the medium of instruction.
+- The applicant has earned their first law degree from a foreign university in which the sole language of instruction is English in a country that does not appear on UT’s list of qualifying countries.
+In this scenario, they must upload a letter from their foreign law school verifying that English was the medium of instruction.

-We strongly recommend that at least one letter of recommendation come from an academic source.
-However, letters from employers or others who have worked closely with you and can attest to your work product can be very helpful, particularly if you have been out of school for many years.
+The Admissions Committee strongly recommend that at least one letter of recommendation come from an academic source.
+However, letters from employers or others who have worked closely with the applicant and can attest to their work product can be very helpful, particularly if they have been out of school for many years.
+Letters of recommendation should be academic or professional, not personal.

 LSAC provides an official letter of recommendation coversheet.
-We recommend letters of recommendation be written on letterhead.
+Letters of recommendation should be written on letterhead.

 The fee can be paid online with a credit card through LSAC.